wadmiraal/slippers/README.md

 Inspired by \_why's [Shoes](http://shoesrb.com/) and [ART && CODE talk](https://vimeo.com/5047563).
 How can we make programming simple and fun in today's web-dominated world?

-You can play around with Slippers [here](https://wadmiraal.github.io/slippers/index.html).
+You can play around with Slippers in your browser [here](https://wadmiraal.github.io/slippers/index.html).
+You can see some examples [here](src/playground/static/examples/).

 # Manifesto